 There are two types of businesses out there: those that have experienced a cyber attack and those that will.

 Mobile and web security have increased significantly over the years and with employees’ gaining more access to their company’s data through smartphones, PCs, tablets, etc., it is critical to address cyber threats right away.
-Our Chief Innovation Officer, David Schoenberger has listed 10 of the top mobile and web cyber threats that MTE technology can protect against.
+We listed 10 of the top mobile and web cyber threats that MTE technology can protect against.

 Malicious applications make up a large percentage of security threats that employees bring to a business.
 This includes malicious software that is installed on a device without the user’s consent.
 Examples of threats that malware might introduce are session hijacking, IP spoofing, replay attacks, and keystroke loggers.
 How MTE solves this: MTE technology protects data at the application layer, before it is sent to the operating system where malware resides, making the data is unusable to the attacker if the device is infected.